-This is the second article in a series called Initiative ’17.
+This is the second article in a series called Initiative ’17, Part #1 appeared yesterday (click here to read it).
 This initiative is designed to provide you some of, what I consider to be, the most valuable information a prepper could learn.
 It includes the “mentality” of surviving emergencies, disasters, and grid-down events.
 Most of life’s challenges are mainly mental.
-If were have properly prepared our minds we can just about survive anything that life throws at us.
+If we have properly prepared our minds we can survive just about anything that life throws at us.
 Or, at the very least, make it just a little easier to deal with.

-I can’t tell you, or even predict, what you might get out of this article…or the series.
-But, there are very valuable nuggets of knowledge laying around in every paragraph.
+I can’t tell you, or even predict, what you might get out of this article…or the whole series.
+But, I believe there are some very valuable nuggets of knowledge laying around in every paragraph.
 I will leave it up to you which ones you seize and which ones you leave behind.

 Not that many years ago I was in a heated discussion with an individual in the fire service.
 He was challenging a decision that was made.
 Rather than make a cohesive and informed argument against the decision he simply used the “I have almost 30 years’ experience and I know what I am talking about!”
-The problem is…the guy is a moron.
+The problem is…the guy is a moron…his lack of competent decision making is well known.
 My response to him, in front of the group, “Yup, one year of screwing up, repeated 29 more times.”

 Yeah, I can be the life of the party.
 But, the point I was making then, and the same I am making now, is that experience doesn’t equal competence.
-In actuality, experience can truly work against us being successful at times.
+In actuality, experience at times can truly work against us being successful.
 Falling back on your experience alone can induce both complacency and tunnel vision.
 In can also drag us down into delusions of grandeur.